The Home Creation

 All Alumni of ASOH are invited to pay-it-forward, empowering individual creativity and collective creativity that fosters an environment that serves to Illuminate and help others actualize their potential.

-• Ongoing Resource Navigation for Alumni to support their stability
+• Ongoing Resource Navigation

 • ASOH Scholarship Program